data-edu/data-science-in-education/_book/20-appendices.md

 A second option is the Premium API through Twitter.
 This is an expensive option, but is one that can be done through rtweet, and can also access historical data, even if you haven not started a TAGS sheet and do not otherwise have access to the status URLs.

 ## Appendix C: Social Network Influence and Selection Models {#c20c}

+Behind the social network visualizations explored in the chapter on social network analysis, [Chapter 12](#c12), there are also statistical *models* that can be used to further understand relationships in a network.

+One way to consider these models and methods is by considering selection and influence, two *processes* at play in our relationships.
+These two processes are commonly the focus of statistical analyses of networks.
+Selection and influence do not interact independently: they affect each other reciprocally (Xu, Frank, & Penuel, 2018).
+Let's define these two processes:

+- *Selection*: the process of choosing relationships
+- *Influence*: the process of how our social relationships affect behavior

+While these are processes are complex, it is possible to study them using data about people's relationships and behavior.
+Happily, the use of these methods has expanded along with R. In fact, long-standing R packages have become some of the best tools for studying social networks.
+Additionally, while there are many nuances to studying selection and influence, these are models that can be carried out with relatively simple modeling techniques like linear regression.
+We describe these in [Appendix C](#c20c), as they do not use the tidytuesday dataset and are likely to be of interest to readers after mastering the preperation and visualization of network data.

 After getting familiar with using edgelists and visualizations in the chapter on social network analysis, [Chapter 12](#c12), a good next step is learning about selection and influence.
 Let's look at some examples: